Roger-WIN/GBKtoUTF-8/README.md

 # GBKtoUTF-8

-Gadget that transcodes text files from GBK to UTF-8.
+This is a gadget that transcodes text files from GBK to UTF-8.

 ![](https://i.loli.net/2018/09/09/5b9495b648bec.png)